kingjosephm/vehicle_make_model_classifier/README.md

 | max       | 7821.00 |

 ## Test data
 We use the [Stanford cars dataset](https://www.kaggle.com/jessicali9530/stanford-cars-dataset) as our primary test set.
-These data are stored in the MERGEN OneDrive Data folder in `stanford_car_data.zip` and were downloaded from Kaggle.com.
+These data are stored in the MERGEN OneDrive Data folder [here](https://boozallen.sharepoint.com/:u:/r/sites/MERGEN/Shared%20Documents/Data/stanford_car_data.zip?csf=1&web=1&e=KAXaUy) and were downloaded from Kaggle.com.
 Originally containing 16,185 images on 196 make-model classes spanning 2001-2012, we restrict to overlapping vehicle make-models with our training set.
 Net of these restrictions, this left us with 124 distinct classes and  12,596 test images.
 We do not expect this dataset to be representative of current U.S. vehicles as it's outdated.
 It's also unclear how this dataset was assembled.

 Our second test set is a small (1,820) image dataset of matched thermal and visible images with hand-curated make-model classes.
 These data were collected by Booz Allen employees around several parking lots in the DC-Maryland-Virginia area.
 Unfortunately, they only contain 11 make-models that overlap with our training data.
-These data can be found in the MERGEN OneDrive Data folder in `Thermal-Visible Make-Model Test Images.zip`.
-We do not expect this dataset to be representative of current U.S. vehicles as it was a convenience sample, i.e. vehicles parked in large parking lots around the DC-Maryland-Virgina area.
+These data can be found in the MERGEN OneDrive Data folder [here](https://boozallen.sharepoint.com/:u:/r/sites/MERGEN/Shared%20Documents/Data/Thermal-Visible%20Make-Model%20Test%20Images.zip?csf=1&web=1&e=CFWpew).
+We do not expect this dataset to be representative of current U.S. vehicles as it was a convenience sample, i.e. vehicles parked in large parking lots around the DC-Maryland-Virginia area.
+The images are also not independent; they were gathered by a high-speed camera driving slowly in parking lots.
+Correspondingly, many of the images are of the *same* vehicle.

-# Data labels
+# Class labels
-Make-model labels are built into the nested make->model->year directory structure of our training set.
+Make-model class labels are built into the nested make->model->year directory structure of our training set.
 Rather than directly using this directory structure, we create a **CSV file containing the relative path to each image along with its label**.
 We call this dataframe the **image registry** or `img-registry`.
 We also use this CSV file to hold the YOLOv5 bounding box coordinates for each image.
 Using this external CSV allows us to generate bounding boxes once ahead of time and save them, rather than generating them on-the-fly each time an image enters the make-model classifier pipeline.
+A zip file of these registries is also found [here](https://boozallen.sharepoint.com/:u:/r/sites/MERGEN/Shared%20Documents/Data/image_registries.zip?csf=1&web=1&e=54ZNnT).

-### Labels and bounding box info:
+### Labels and bounding box info
 - `./image_registries/Bboxes.csv`: training set
 - `./image_registries/Stanford_Bboxes_xl.csv`: Stanford dataset
 - `./image_registries/Bboxes_xl_test_thermal.csv`: thermal test images